-- Swedish Companies Act - Swedish Annual Accounts Act
+- Swedish Companies Act

+- Swedish Annual Accounts Act

-- Nasdaq Stockholm's Rulebook - Swedish Code of Corporate Governance or employees that would be affected, change, expire or stipulate the payment of financial remuneration should control of the company change as a result of a public takeover bid for the shares in the company.
+- Nasdaq Stockholm's Rulebook

+- Swedish Code of Corporate Governance

+Introduction Investment Strategy Markets Operations Sustainability shares are delisted from Nasdaq Stockholm or in connection with public takeover bids if the bidder secures a shareholding of more than 50 per cent of the number of shares in the company or controls at least 50 per cent of the votes.
+Otherwise the company has not entered into any significant agreements with suppliers or employees that would be affected, change, expire or stipulate the payment of financial remuneration should control of the company change as a result of a public takeover bid for the shares in the company.